Efficient Approximation for Subgraph-Hitting Problems in Sparse Graphs and Geometric Intersection Graphs: Introduction

-\paragraph{Geometric intersection graphs.} Geometric intersection graphs are graphs that depict the intersection patterns of geometric objects in a Euclidean space $\mathbb{R}^d$.
+Geometric intersection graphs are graphs that depict the intersection patterns of geometric objects in a Euclidean space $\mathbb{R}^d$.
 In a geometric intersection graph, each vertex corresponds to a geometric object in $\mathbb{R}^d$ and two vertices are connected by an edge if the two corresponding objects intersect.
-In general, geometric intersection graphs are not sparse (as the geometric objects can stack in one place to form a large clique) and thus not of bounded expansion.
-However, most interesting classes of geometric intersection graphs are closely related to bounded-expansion graphs in the sense that either the graph contains some dense structure (e.g., large cliques or bicliques) or it has strongly sublinear separators (i.e., belongs to a subclass of polynomial expansion).
-Formally, we say a graph class $\mathcal{G}$ is of \textit{clique-dependent bounded (resp., polynomial) expansion} if any subclass of $\mathcal{G}$ with bounded clique size is of bounded (resp., polynomial) expansion.
+In general, geometric intersection graphs are not sparse (as the geometric objects can stack in one place to form a large clique) and thus not of polynomial expansion.
+However, most interesting classes of geometric intersection graphs are closely related to polynomial-expansion graphs in the sense that either the graph contains a large clique or it has strongly sublinear separators (i.e., belongs to a subclass of polynomial expansion).
+Formally, we say a graph class $\mathcal{G}$ is of \textit{clique-dependent polynomial expansion} if any subclass of $\mathcal{G}$ with bounded clique size is of polynomial expansion.
 Note that for \textsc{Subgraph Hitting} (not induced), large cliques are great for approximation, since we need to delete almost all vertices in the clique (so we might as well delete the entire clique).
-We design a divide-and-conquer algorithm which can partition a graph into several $k$-cliques and a part without $k$-cliques (called a \textit{$k$-clique decomposition}) for any given integer $k \geq 1$.
+We design a divide-and-conquer algorithm that can partition a graph into several $k$-cliques and a part without $k$-cliques (called a \textit{$k$-clique decomposition}) for any given integer $k \geq 1$.
 Our algorithm runs in $f(k) \cdot n \log n + O(m)$ time when applying on a graph class of clique-dependent bounded expansion.
-This algorithm coupled with Theorem~\ref{thm-main} immediately yields the following theorem. \begin{restatable}{theorem}{thmcliquedep} Let $\mathcal{G}$ be any hereditary graph class of clique-dependent bounded expansion.
-If \textsc{Subgraph Hitting} on $\mathcal{G}$ admits an approximation scheme with running time $f_0(\varepsilon,\mathcal{F},\Delta) \cdot n^c$ for some function $f_0$, then the same problem also admits an approximation scheme with running time $f(\varepsilon,\mathcal{F}) \cdot (n^c+n \log n) + O(m)$ for some function $f$, where $n$ is the number of vertices in the input graph $G \in \mathcal{G}$, $m$ is the number of edges in $G$, and $\Delta$ is the maximum degree of $G$. \end{restatable}
+Using this algorithm, we can extend Theorem~\ref{thm-kernel} and Corollary~\ref{cor-lsearchsub} to any class of geometric intersection graphs that is clique-dependent polynomial expansion.
+Examples of such geometric intersection graphs include the following.